 Trial Won for Texas Surgeon in State Office of Administrative Hearings

-With the risk of losing his license to practice medicine among other severe sanctions, Amy was retained on the Friday before the beginning of the trial on Monday.
-During the trial, Amy was able to have one of the patients state that she did not receive liposuction and then used the before and after pictures to impeach the witness.
-Amy crossed the nurse who had lied repeatedly on the stand and destroyed her credibility.
-After the trial concluded, Amy submitted lengthy briefs to the court as closing arguments.
+With the risk of losing his license to practice medicine among other severe sanctions, Hawkins Parnell was retained on the Friday before the beginning of the trial on Monday.
+During the trial, the firm was able to have one of the patients state that she did not receive liposuction and then used the before and after pictures to impeach the witness.
+Hawkins Parnell crossed the nurse who had lied repeatedly on the stand and destroyed her credibility.
+After the trial concluded, Hawkins Parnell submitted lengthy briefs to the court as closing arguments.